Nu-invariants of extra-twisted connected sums: Extra-twisted connected sums

 Unless~$\thet=\pm\frac\pi2$, meeting at pure angle $\thet$ implies that~$\rk N_+=\rk N_- = $ multiplicity of $\pm 2\thet$ as configuration angles, while the remaining configuration angles are all $0$. \end{rmk}

+Even with Proposition~\ref{prop:matching} in hand, it is still hard in general to completely answer Question~\ref{qn:config} concerning which configurations can be realised by matching; in some situations it is hard to prove any genericity result of the type required (roughly, this becomes harder the larger $\Lambda$ is), and even if one does, it may be hard to know whether one has found the ``best possible'' choice of $\Amp$ (or whether some blocks in the family have a bigger Kähler cone than the generic members).

-Even with Proposition~\ref{prop:matching} in hand, the genericity hypothesis required makes it hard in general to completely answer Question~\ref{qn:config} concerning which configurations can be realised by matching.
-However, all examples we know of building blocks do in fact have the property that they come in families that are $(N, \Amp)$ generic, for $N$ the polarising lattice, and $\Amp$ some open cone in~$N_\R$ (in particular, Proposition~\ref{prop:generic} asserts this for the examples in this paper).
-Therefore, finding all matchings of a pair of blocks where the configurations are at pure angle $\thet$ is only a lattice-arithmetic problem.
+However, all examples we know of building blocks do in fact have the property that they come in families that are $(N, \Amp)$ generic, for $N$ the polarising lattice, and $\Amp$ some open cone in~$N\Rlat$ (in particular, Proposition~\ref{prop:generic} asserts this for the examples in this paper).
+Finding all matchings of a pair of blocks where the configurations are at pure angle $\thet$ and the Kähler classes are required to be in a particular cone $\Amp$ is only a lattice-arithmetic problem.
 That can certainly be solved by a brute force algorithm, though not very easily by hand if the ranks of the polarising lattices are greater than 1.

 In this paper, we will restrict attention to blocks where the polarising lattices have rank~1, which makes it possible to answer Question \ref{qn:config} decisively.
-Condition (ii) then automatically requires the configurations to have pure angle.
+Condition~\ref{it:kaehler} then automatically requires the configurations to be of pure angle, and there is no ambiguity in the choice of~$\Amp$.
 If the generators of the polarising lattices have square-norms $n_+$ and $n_-$, then the bilinear form on $N_+ + N_-$ imposed by the configuration will be defined by a matrix

 and the gluing angle is determined by